-Credit risk refers to the possibility that a financial loss will occur as a result of a borrower's or counterparty's deteriorating creditworthiness and/or inability to meet its contractual financial obligations.
+Credit risk refers to the possibility that a financial loss will occur as a result of a borrower's or financial counterparty's deteriorating creditworthiness and/or inability to meet its contractual financial obligations.
 Credit risk also encompasses direct/indirect sovereign risk (i.e. the default risk of sovereigns or state entities acting as borrowers, guarantors or issuers) but also arises from treasury and proprietary trading activities.
-Credit risk exposure is relatively low because primary credit exposures relate to loans collateralised by securities portfolios and by mortgages, or to rated (by credit rating agencies) financial institutions, sovereigns and corporates.
+Credit risk exposure is relatively low because primary credit exposures relate to loans collateralised by securities portfolios and by real estate, or to investment grade rated (by credit rating agencies) financial institutions, sovereigns and corporates.